nirooj56/nepaliunicode/README.md

 ## Contribution

 **Unicode Converter** is NOT under active development.
-This project is archieved.
+This project is archived.
 I don't even know if it still works.
 You can try out the current (stable) development version by cloning or Forking the Git repo.
 See the instructions below in the "[How to Contribute](#how-to-contribute)" section.

 ### Get the code